lazycodersadmin/wt-customize/README.md

 ### 8. Edit the settings json

-- Press Windows+R, if everything went right windows terminal will open.
+- Press Windows+R, type wt and press enter, if everything went right windows terminal will open.
 - From there open settings by tapping the small down arrow at the top.
   <img src="https://raw.githubusercontent.com/lazycodersadmin/wt-customize/main/images/2.png">
 - At the bottom left, tap the settings icon.